What has changed?

-Check with your management or client, it could well be you who carries the legal responsibility as the “responsible person” for your company, site or employees.
-Not knowing your responsibilities is no defence if you were to end up in court after incident, injury or death.
+Check with your management, it could well be you who carries the legal responsibility as the ‘responsible person’ for your company, site or employees.
+Not knowing your responsibilities is no defence should you end up in court after an incident, injury or death.

-Recent tragedies have again highlighted that individuals and businesses carry this “duty of care” for those who work for them by providing a suitable, safe and comfortable place of work.
+Recent tragedies have again highlighted that individuals and businesses carry this ‘duty of care’ for all building users, employees and site visitors.
+You must provide a suitable, safe and comfortable work environment.

-Now, we must also maintain this ethic earlier on in the process, throughout design and construction phases, in order to meet the CDM regulations (updated 2015); this includes refurbishment works.
+This ethic must now be considered earlier on in the process - throughout design and construction phases to meet the Construction Design and Management (CDM) regulations (updated 2015), this includes refurbishment works too.

-Anyone who gives advice (including a salesman) can be classified an expert or designer - it is the responsibility of the person instructing the work (the client) to ensure that suitable systems are in place and regularly monitored, employing competent and responsible persons to safely carry out this work through the construction phase and provide a legacy of safer or reduced maintenance risk is considered throughout consultation and design.
-This is for any scale of works from your own home (residential) to projects of all scales in the business and commercial environment.
+Anyone who gives advice (including a salesman) can be classified as an expert or designer, and it is the responsibility of the person instructing the work (the client) to ensure that suitable systems are in place and regularly monitored.
+You are responsible for employing competent and responsible persons to safely carry out this work through the construction phase.
+A legacy of safer or reduced maintenance risk is to be considered throughout the consultation and design phases.
+This is for any scale of works from your own home (residential) to projects of all scales in the business environment.

 Can my staff (including visitors or customers) work and evacuate safely?

-With these basics such as risk of fire, escape routes and methods in place, life safety systems can be designed or re-assessed to meet current fire detection and emergency lighting standards.
-Also commissioning and testing these systems, along with keeping records is just as important.
-Will the systems work when and how they are supposed to?
+Finally, commissioning and testing these systems, along with keeping records, is just as important.
+Ask yourself; Will the systems work when and how they are supposed to (in all conditions and eventualities)?
 Will alarm sounders go off?
 Can firefighting help be called?
 Will emergency lighting come on inside and outside your building?
-Does signage direct people along your safe evacuation routes?
+Will signage direct people along your safe evacuation routes?

 How can I achieve compliance across my building or estate?

-Our team at Llumarlite all have the skills to survey your premises and give you guidance where and how to upgrade your life safety systems to comply, we’ll also let you know where you may save energy or improve the working environment for your staff, colleagues and customers.
+Our team at Llumarlite all have the skills to survey your premises and give you guidance on where and how to upgrade your life safety systems to be compliant.
+We will also let you know where you may save energy or improve the working environment for your staff or customers.

-We’ll also be able to assist with the design, installation and project management of your project by working with you to help ensure these regulations, responsibilities and processes are met.
+We can assist with the design, installation and offer full project management to help ensure that all regulations, responsibilities and processes are achieved.